• Home

 “It’s about harnessing the AI inflection to create customer value,” Paradatheth says.

-He points to Grab’s AI-powered translation model, which it built to provide in-app translation for Southeast Asia’s languages, as an example of the firm’s attempts at harnessing the technology.
-He said the tool is 90% accurate, and can even capture informal contractions and “SMS speak”.
-(The firm now operates in eight markets across Southeast Asia and entered Taiwan in March, after paying $600 million to acquire Foodpanda’s local business.)
+He points to Grab’s AI-powered translation models, which it built to provide in-app translation for Southeast Asia’s languages, as an example of the firm’s attempts at harnessing the technology.
+He said the tool is at least 90% accurate, and can even capture informal contractions and “SMS speak”.
+(The firm now operates in eight markets across Southeast Asia and may soon enter Taiwan, after paying $600 million to acquire Foodpanda’s local business in March.)

 “Southeast Asia, in particular, has layers of locality,” he said.
 “There are thousands of languages, but also lots of tourists from China, Japan and South Korea who come to visit, and often, English isn’t their primary language.”

 Grab is also working to strengthen AI literacy and adoption in the markets it operates in.
-The platform will also launch a program for small- and medium-sized enterprises in hts home market of Singapore, hoping to encourage AI adoption across 10,000 food and beverage, e-commerce, and retail firms.
+The platform will launch a program for small- and medium-sized enterprises in its home market of Singapore, hoping to encourage AI adoption across 10,000 food and beverage, e-commerce, and retail firms.

 Still, Grab’s push towards AI is worrying some who rely on the platform for their income.
 The platform is making a big push towards automated driving, investing in several self-driving vehicle startups and launching a robobus in Singapore.